Holacracy: What Is It, and How Does It Work?

 What Is Holacracy?

-Holacracy is an organizational framework that is self-governing and gives employees autonomy to lead in their role without asking for permission or seeking consensus.
-This may sound like anarchy, but in reality, its rules and processes are more detailed than a typical bureaucratic organization.
+Holacracy is an organizational framework that is self-governing and gives employees autonomy to lead in their roles without asking for permission or seeking consensus.

 How Does a Holacracy Work?

 In this decentralized configuration, everyone in the organization knows exactly what each person is working on because the expectations of each role are laid out in detail, made visible throughout the organization and updated on a regular basis.
-By explicitly stating what each role can expect from each other, teams can prevent inaccurate assumptions and misunderstandings that lead to workplace conflict.
+By explicitly stating what each role can expect from each other, teams can prevent inaccurate assumptions and misunderstandings that lead to workplace conflict

 Meetings are formatted for focus and efficiency, and a clear process for decision-making eliminates the need to gain consensus and navigate complicated power relationships.
 Instead, a holacracy gives employees a clear-cut process to change the dynamics of their role, their team or the organization overall.